christophberger-articles/go-amadeus-travel-dashboard-app/README.md

 This app displays travel information for a city of your choice.

 1. Enter a city name and click the search button.
+2. Select a city from the list of returned cities.
+3. Go through the returned city info to plan your trip.